 And they didn’t.
 I was admitted to the detention centre as an inadmissible person and spent the night with refugees where I waited for my flight the next day in the evening.

 And this experience opened my eyes even wider.

 I met people trying to flee their countries in order to better their life, or at least make it bearable.
 I saw people fighting for a chance of a new life.
 I felt ashamed.

 Who am I?
 Complaining about my lost holiday to Thailand?
 Those people would rather fight, get arrested and be locked up as a result rather than go back home.

 It made me realise how lucky I am – I can just go back home and try again.

-We spoke, they told me their stories.
-I lent them my phone and listened to them talking to their loved one in their countries.
-If i paid for my ticket and went back straight away – I would be stripped of this experience.
+We spoke, and they told me their stories.
+I lent them my phone and listened to them talking to their loved ones in their countries.
+If I paid for my ticket and went back straight away – I would be stripped of this experience.
 It was needed.
-So i understand.
+So I understand.

 48 hours of hardly any sleep, stress and frustration later – I was going back home.
 Escorted to the plane with all my documents confiscated – an inadmissible person.
 A priority boarding with a class.